AllKeng/cse15l-lab-reports/lab-report-1-week-2.md

+# _Remote Access & Easability_
+**Here's a general tutorial on working with Visual Studio Code, SSH, Keys, and Optimization**

 # Downloading Visual Studio Code & SSH
 **Step 1.
 Click on the hyperlink to download [VSCode](https://code.visualstudio.com/) here**
 **Step 2.
 Run the installer, accept the agreement, and click next until it says install.
 Then press _Finish_.**